chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Quite similar w/ cascade

-  - We look at the features of each algo we gonna use
+  - We look at the features of each algo we going to use

   - Take A1, and it gives R1.
-Then for second, we have diff features.
+Then for second, we have different features.
     But we still bring in R1 in addition to the feature \! so it acts as an additional feature so that A2 has **broader feature scope**